RaeanneZ/FoodNav/README.md

 **Food2Nom**: To quickly choose food of lower calories, simply upload a picture of the menu.
 Users can either choose an existing photo from the gallery or take a photo to view food or similar food listing available in FoodNav Database, highlighting which are the healthier choices recommended based on Diet plan selected.
 This allows the users to get a quick peek and makes a better choice for each meal.

-**Add New Food**: If user cannot find food items in the Search Food Page, they can choose to to add new food to the database.
-They can either manually input the values or scan the Nutrition Labels via the camera.
-Text recognition will auto input the values if detection is successful.

 Considerations for Diabetic Friendly Food includes:

 	- Amount of saturated Fats, Sodium and added sugar should be <10% per serving